Patient and Visitor Information

 - Wheelchair Accessibility

-- Ward – four patients to a room (covered by your provincial health care plan)
+- Ward – up to four patients to a room (covered by your provincial health care plan)

 - Semi-private – two patients to a room (additional charge)